vivekmathema/GCxGC-CRISP/README.md

 https://developer.nvidia.com/compute/machine-learning/cudnn/secure/8.0.4/11.0_20200923/cudnn-11.0-windows-x64-v8.0.4.30.zip
 ```

 After unzipping, goto "CRISP_root" folder and run by double clicking "run-crisp-gpu.bat" , the CRISP GUI interface sould appear and you are ready to go.
-Please manually goto each folder (expect for python_env)  to see instruction in the Readme.txt folder for downloading adiditional pre-traiend models or Datasets.
+Please manually go to each folder (expect for python_env) to see instruction in the Readme.txt folder for downloading additional pre-trained models or Datasets.

-## Running CRIP using COmmand line interface
+## Running CRISP using Command line interface
 Current version of CRISP supports using configuration file to run Tran/inference/synthesis batch operation in CRISP.
-In order to run batch operation,goto windows consoel and change working directly to CRISP_root>
-Then, use run_console.bat from the command line in console.
+In order to run batch operation, goto windows console and change working directly to CRISP_root> Then, use run_console.bat from the command line in console.

 ```
 Command line help : (console) CRISP_root > run_console.bat crisp.py --help